 All frequencies for haplogroups and branches include all sequences in the sub-branches and groups.
 For example, "J1" includes everything beginning with "J1"; "H6a" includes everything beginning with "H6a", etc.

-Haplogroups must contain a minimum of 10 sequences to be considered; thus at 50% there would be at least 5 variant-containing sequences at a minimum threshold of 50%
+Only haplogroups containing a minimum of 10 sequences are displayed; thus at 50% there would be at least 5 variant-containing sequences at a minimum threshold of 50%